ULEZ expansion 2023 – latest news and map

 Was the ULEZ expansion delayed?

-No, it wasn’t.
-On 28 July 2023, the High Court ruled against challenges to ULEZ that were made by five Greater London area councils.
-Therefore, the expansion of ULEZ went ahead as planned on 29 August 2023.
+No. On 28 July 2023, the High Court ruled against challenges to ULEZ that were made by five Greater London area councils and the expansion of ULEZ went ahead as planned on 29 August 2023.

 Was there any action against the ULEZ expansion?